camunda/camunda-docs-manual/content/webapps/cockpit/cmmn/case-instance-view.md

 Open the case instance view by selecting a case instance from the [case definition view][case-definition-view] instance list.
 This view allows you to drill down into a single case instance and explore its activities as well as the variables, tasks, etc.

+Furthermore, you can maximize the diagram view or the detailed information panel by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-resize-full"></i></button> button, respectively the <button class="btn btn-xs"><i class="glyphicon glyphicon-menu-up"></i></button> button, at the bottom left of the diagram view.

 # Detailed Information Panel

 {{< img src="../../img/cmmn/detailed-information-view.png" title="Detailed Information Panel" >}}